Filing Taxes: Addressing Incorrect or Missing Documents

 Financial Institutions: For bank statements or investment records, reach out to your bank or investment firm.
 Often, you can access these documents online or request a reissue.

 Tax Professionals: If you work with a tax preparer, keep them updated on any missing items.
-They can help you with additional strategies to get the needed documentation.
+They can assist you with additional strategies to obtain the needed documentation.

 Gather Substitute Documentation